-Most endurance athletes do not reach the recommended carbohydrate intake of 6 to 8 grams per day and per kilo of body mass.
-Yet these nutrients must be at the heart of the diet of athletes wishing to progress in endurance.
+Most endurance athletes do not achieve the recommended carbohydrate intake of 6 to 8 grams per day per kilo of body mass.
+However, these nutrients must be at the heart of the nutritional plan of athletes wishing to progress in endurance.
 Indeed, carbohydrates provide energy to the body, reduce the level of fatigue and improve muscle recovery after training.

 We recommend that you include carbohydrates in the meal following your workout.
-If you want to provide your body with quick energy immediately after training, you can also prepare a carbohydrate drink based on Maltodextrin or Cluster Dextrin in a shaker.
+If you want to quickly provide your body with energy right after training, you can also prepare a carbohydrate drink based on Maltodextrin or Cluster Dextrin in a shaker.

-When you exert yourself, your body needs more energy.
-In order to produce this energy, your body uses the amino acids in your muscles.
-This leads to the destruction of your muscle fibers.
+When you exert yourself, your body has greater energy needs.
+To produce this energy, your body uses amino acids in your muscles.
+This leads to destruction of your muscle fibers.

 It is therefore essential to provide your body with proteins and amino acids (components of proteins) in order to rebuild your muscle fibers following training.

-We recommend that you include a fast-absorbing protein such as Whey Native in your post-exercise drink to quickly stop the phenomenon of muscle catabolism and to speed up your recovery.
-You can also add BCAAs (branched chain amino acids) to stimulate protein synthesis and to optimize your recovery.
+We recommend that you include a rapidly assimilating protein like Whey Native in your post-exercise drink to quickly stop the phenomenon of muscle catabolism and accelerate your recovery.
+You can also add BCAAs (branched chain amino acids) to stimulate protein synthesis and optimize your recovery.